Are Oreos Vegan?This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Oreos are a sandwich cookie that consists of two circular chocolate biscuits filled with a vanilla cream center.
 They were first introduced into the market in 1912, and have since become one of the most popular cookies / American cookie brands.
 They are made and produced by Nabisco and are widely available in over 100 different countries.

-In recent years, new Oreo flavors have come out like Golden Oreos, Birthday Cake Flavored Oreos, Carrot Cake, Gluten Free Oreos, Oreo Thins, Mint Oreos, and limited edition flavors have become popular as well.
+In recent years, new Oreo flavors have come out like Golden Oreos, Birthday Cake Flavored Oreos, Carrot Cake, Gluten Free Oreos, Oreo Thins, Caramel Coconut Cream, Cinnamon Bun, Double Stuf, Mint Oreos, Chocolate Hazelnut, and limited edition flavors have become popular as well.

 What Is A Vegan Diet?

 A vegan diet is where an individual does not consume any animal products or animal derived ingredients.
 Vegans only consume food that originated in plant form such as fruits, vegetables, grains, nuts, and seeds.

 Vegans do not consume:

 However, a vegan diet does not specifically restrict processed ingredients.
 As long as those processed ingredients are derived from a plant source, and not an animal source.